Oviedo: Climate

+Demographics

+As of 2024, the foreign-born population is 32,460, equal to 14.8% of the total population.
+The 5 largest foreign nationalities are Colombians (4,233), Venezuelans (3,120), Ecuadorians (2,990), Cubans (1,990) and Romanians (1,901).

 Economy

 The economy is strongly dependent on the service sector, with many office buildings in the city centre.
 Oviedo's status as the administrative centre of the region supports a large number of jobs in public administration.
 The manufacturing sector, which remains important in this part of Spain, is not prevalent in Oviedo itself, but is more important in the adjacent municipalities of Siero and Llanera which lie to the north of the city, between Oviedo and Gijon.
 In 2009, the municipality had a total debt of €135 million.

 Architecture

 Oviedo contains a very rich architectural history, with many buildings dating back to the early medieval period.
 Many of the building projects were undertaken during Alfonso II's (791-842) reign and Ramiro I's (842-850) reign.
 Alfonso III's contributions are not as well documented.

 Alfonso II is said to have built four churches, one dedicated to Christ the Saviour, the Blessed Virgin Mary, St. Tyrsus, and SS Julian and Basilissa.
 There are few traces of the churches dedicated to the Saviour, the Virgin Mary, and St. Tyrsus.
-The San Salvador church, which was dedicated to the Saviour, is likely beneath the Cathedral of Oviedo.
+The San Salvador church, which was dedicated to the Saviour, is probably beneath the Cathedral of Oviedo.
 The church of Santa Maria de la Corte, which was dedicated to the Virgin Mary, was demolished in 1702.
 As for St. Tyrsus, the church dedicated to him exists today as the church of San Tirso.
 Only a wall and a three light window are believed to have been built by Alfonso II, the majority of the rest of the church is dated to the 14th century.
 The best preserved church constructed during Alfonso II's time was San Julian de los Prados.

 Two buildings are said to have been built during Ramiro I's reign, one was a church dedicated to the Virgin Mary and the other construction was a palace.
 These were built just outside Oviedo, on Monte Lignum.
 The church Santa Maria de Naranco seems to originally have been a palace, but later repurposed into a church.
 The church has an atypical plan from other churches at its time, possibly because it was supposed to contain a throne room for the king.
 The other church built during Ramiro I's time was San Miguel de Lillo.

 The Chronicle of Albelda, one of the primary sources used to discern which King commissioned which building, only extends to 883.
 Because of this, constructions undertaken during Alfonso III's time as king were not documented.

 The following is a list of the notable architectural sites in Oviedo: